Katusha–Alpecin: History

-The cycling project was launched on December 22, 2008, when Team Katusha was formed in Moscow.
-It was formed from the structure of Oleg Tinkov's Tinkoff Credit Systems.
-The team was practically organised by the Russian Global Cycling Project foundation, which itself is funded by Russian businesses such as Gazprom, Itera and Rostechnologii.
+Team Katusha was launched on December 22, 2008 from the acquisition of team Tinkoff Credit Systems.
+Initially, it relied solely on the financial support of Igor Makarov, who served as its sponsor.
+This financial backing sustained the team until 2017 when a new partnership was forged with Alpecin, resulting in the co-sponsorship and renaming of the team to Team Katusha-Alpecin.

+The director of the team was the retired cyclist Alexei Sivakov that competed on numerous teams including ZG Mobili from 1996 to 1997.

 The team was launched with a budget of over €15 million.
 In its first official season it signed leading cyclists such as Robbie McEwen, Vladimir Karpets, Filippo Pozzato and Gert Steegmans.
 The team first raced at the 2009 Tour Down Under.

 During the 2009 season, the team earned 23 wins.
 Some of the notable wins were Sergei Ivanov’s Amstel Gold victory, Filippo Pozzato's Italian road title and triumph at Giro del Veneto.

 After the 2012 season, Katusha lost their UCI World Tour license, despite having in their ranks the champion of the 2012 season (Joaquim Rodríguez) and finishing the 2012 UCI World Tour team rankings in second position.
 The team appealed that decision before the Court of Arbitration for Sport and it was announced on 15 February 2013 that the decision of the UCI was overturned and that Katusha would be part of the 2013 UCI World Tour.

 Its most successful season was 2015 when the team took victories in the Tour of Flanders, Gent-Wevelgem, Scheldeprijs and GP Ouest France – Plouay, as well as overall wins in the Tour of the Basque Country, Tour de Suisse and Tour de Romandie and stage wins in the Tour de France, Tour of Italy and Tour of Spain.

 During the 2017 season, two staff members were videotaped dumping the team RV's septic system in a parking lot off the highway at the Amgen Tour of California.
 The California Highway Patrol and race organizers were informed of the incident and the waste was later professionally removed.
 The pair were suspended and sent home from the race.

 In October 2019, Israel Cycling Academy completed the takeover of Katusha–Alpecin, including its World Tour license.